Budgeting, as a concept, is very simple. You manage inputs and outputs, hopefully keeping the latter higher than the

 39 Ways You Can Cut the Cost of College

 Don't let college become a giant money-sucking space robot.
 Save money with these strategies.

 So, with that, you should have a good idea of how to start “budgeting” as a student.
 Now, there are a lot of other topics related to this one, and you might have some leftover questions.
 I’ve already written a lot here, so a lot of these related things don’t fall within the scope of this article – but I’m going to answer some of them rapid-fire style anyway.

 - How should I pay off my debt? – Use the Stack Method: Pay your minimums and direct extra funds to the loan with the highest interest rate first.
 Use a tool like Mint to track your progress and stay motivated.

 - Where should I invest my money? – Now that’s a can of worms.
 I’m a fan of passive investing, so to keep it simple I’d say Betterment or Vanguard.
 Betterment is probably the absolute simplest, though it’s got a slightly higher expense ratio.
 I’ll write more about this sometime soon.

 - I still think I should make a budget.
 What should I do? – Well, if all this still isn’t enough for you, I’ve heard good things about You Need a Budget.
-Or you could just use Google Sheets/Excel.
+Or, check out our full list of the best budgeting apps.

 - What tool do you use to keep on top of your finances? – I use Mint to make sure everything’s looking good, and I check it once a week.